made-by-max/cosmic-cloud/src/data/blog/illustration-challenge.md

 ---
 title: What I learned from completing my first one hundred day challenge
 date: 2020-01-31
-description: Why I decided to do 100 days of vector illustrations.
-type: Article

 tags:
-- blog

 - illustration
 ---
 Last summer, I set out to complete my first hundred day challenge and decided to start with vector illustrations for a few reasons: